MalloryHuston/CS-340/README.md

 ### 2. Merge your branch

-Once your branch is ready to be merged to master, follow these steps:
+Once your branch is ready to be merged to main, follow these steps:

 * While in your branch you will
 <pre>